haejoonchoi/swissarmyknife/README.md

-  -h, --help      show this help message and exit --recursive     recurse into directory --no-recursive  do not recurse into directory
+  -h, --help      show this help message and exit --recursive     recurse into directory --no-recursive  do not recurse into directory --progress      show files as they are processed --no-progress   do not show files as they are processed

 https://github.com/rcook/pyfileutils
 ```